Social networking service: Social impact

 Research has provided us with mixed results as to whether or not a person's involvement in social networking can affect their feelings of loneliness.
 Studies have indicated that how a person chooses to use social networking can change their feelings of loneliness in either a negative or positive way.
 Some companies with mobile workers have encouraged their workers to use social networking to feel connected.
 Educators are using social networking to stay connected with their students whereas individuals use it to stay connected with their close relationships.

+Social networking sites can be used by consumers to create a social media firestorm which is "A digital artifact created by large numbers of user comments of multiple purposes (condemnation and support) and tones (aggressive and cordial) that appear rapidly and recede shortly after".

 Each social networking user is able to create a community that centers around a personal identity they choose to create online.
 In his book Digital Identities: Creating and Communicating the Online Self, Rob Cover argues that social networking's foundation in Web 2.0, high-speed networking shifts online representation to one which is both visual and relational to other people, complexifying the identity process for younger people and creating new forms of anxiety.
 In 2016, news reports stated that excessive usage of SNS sites may be associated with an increase in the rates of depression, to almost triple the rate for non-SNS users.
 Experts worldwide have said that 2030 people who use SNS more have higher levels of depression than those who use SNS less.
 At least one study went as far as to conclude that the negative effects of Facebook usage are equal to or greater than the positive effects of face-to-face interactions.